Colin Barrett (author): Awards and personal life

 During the 2010s, the Arts Council gave Barrett a bursary three times.
 At the Irish Book Awards in 2013, Barrett was nominated for the Writing.ie Short Story of the Year award with Bait and the Sunday Independent Newcomer of the Year award with Young Skins.
 For Young Skins, Barrett received the 2014 Frank O'Connor International Short Story Award.
-Additional awards Barrett won in 2014 with Young Skins were the Rooney Prize for Irish Literature and the Guardian First Book Award In 2015, the National Book Foundation selected him as one of their 5 Under 35.
-Barrett is married and has two kids.
+Additional awards that Barrett won in 2014 with Young Skins were the Rooney Prize for Irish Literature and the Guardian First Book Award In 2015, the National Book Foundation selected him as one of their 5 Under 35.
+In 2024 Barrett was shortlisted for the Nero book awards for Wild Houses.

+Wild Houses was shortlisted for the Trillium Book Award for English Prose in 2025.

+Barrett is married and has two children.